 While you can visit without an experienced guide, it is not recommended, as no roads lead directly to the site, meaning you’ll have to hike for several hours; only certain operators have permission to drive closer.
 This is very challenging for those who are not knowledgeable of the local area, particularly considering the rugged terrain and cold winter weather.

 See also: Dumbest Things to Do in Iceland

 Furthermore, Iceland’s tour guides are educated on the risks of a volcanic eruption.
 They can allow you to get as close as safely possible without relying on oblivious and incredibly dangerous guesswork.
 Guides also keep themselves informed on any changes to the weather, such as the wind direction and have the training to respond if the situation turns awry.

-Visiting and marveling over the eruption at Geldingadalur is a breathtaking experience that you will want to capture on camera.
-Videos and photographs of this phenomenon are already inspiring awe to any who seek them out online and promise to provide incredible momentos that you can treasure for life.
+Visiting and marveling over the eruption at Fagradalsfjall is a breathtaking experience that you will want to capture on camera.
+Videos and photographs of this phenomenon are already inspiring awe to any who seek them out online and promise to provide incredible mementos that you can treasure for life.